bluxmit/alnoda-workspaces/workspaces/mkdocs-magicspace/README.md

 - [Mkdocs-table-reader-plugin]() - directly insert CSV files as tables in your website.

 **(The complete list of installed packages - /home/abc/installed-python-packages/mkdocs-requirements.txt)**

+## Use-cases

+This workspace has many tools and dependencies, configuring it from scratch will cost you a lot of time.

+With the help of MkDocs-MagicSpace you can develop, build and serve the following kinds of websites:

+1. Awesome looking docs for your open-source project.
+Use HTML & CSS to create front page and markdown for doc pages.

+2. User manuals and API docs.
+While enterprise docs are for internal use, create great-looking API websites for your users, and manuals for your customers.

+1. Enterprise documentation websites that unite numerous git repositories into one documentation project.

+4. Tutorials and training websites.
+Do you have a lot of experience in something?
+Share it with the world.
+MkDocs-MagicSpace helps you to highlight the code in many programming languages, write complex mathematical formulas, [draw diagrams]((https://mermaid-js.github.io/mermaid/#/)) and so much more!

+5. With MkDocs-MagicSpace you can also create books, booklets, and brochures as .pdf files.

+One of the most convenient features of the MkDocs-MagicSpace - is that it is a workspace in docker.
+You use it on your local machine, you can run it on the remote server and collaborate with your colleagues, you can give it to your peer as a whole.
+And you can use it to serve your docs from any server, no matter if it is public or inside the company's VPN.

 ## Launch Workspace